sonrabakarim/barlkk/_posts/2015-08-04-awesome-react-boilerplates.md

 Application boilerplates for creating React Native applications.

+- [react-native-webpack-starter-kit](https://github.com/jhabdas/react-native-webpack-starter-kit) - A minimalist boilerplate for starting React Native apps with Webpack and ES6 using Babel.
+- [react-native-es6-babel](https://github.com/roman01la/react-native-babel) - Configuration to build React Native apps with ES6 using webpack and Babel
+- [react-native-es6-reflux](https://github.com/filp/react-native-es6-reflux) - Boilerplate for iOS app development with React Native, ES6 and Reflux
 - [react-native-tabbed](https://github.com/rxb/react-native-tabbed) - An unassumingly but sweet base for a native app with tabbed navigation and modal window support.
 Builds on the work of [`react-native-navbar`](https://github.com/Kureev/react-native-navbar).
 See it in use with [React Native Icons](https://github.com/corymsmith/react-native-icons) in my [Smartphone Symphony](https://github.com/jhabdas/SmartphoneSymphony) app.
-- [react-native-starter-kit](https://github.com/jhabdas/react-native-starter-kit) - My opinionated boilerplate for starting React Native apps.
-This will evolve over time, but plans are for a minimalist seed intended to serve as a starting point for a variety of new apps.
-- [react-native-es6-babel](https://github.com/roman01la/react-native-babel) - Configuration to build React Native apps with ES6 using webpack and Babel
-- [react-native-webpack-server](https://github.com/mjohnston/react-native-webpack-server) - A development server that leverages the Webpack Dev Server and the React Packager to enable building React Native JavaScript bundles with webpack.
-This allows you to use the existing webpack ecosystem when targeting React Native.
-- [react-native-es6-reflux](https://github.com/filp/react-native-es6-reflux) - Boilerplate for iOS app development with React Native, ES6 and Reflux